Song for Astrid (2024)

 “Northwards” is closely associated with a train journey from Germany to Sweden.

-From the Black Forest to the Baltic Sea – registral movements suggest a gradually sloping terrain, the process of sounds is a transition from reality to illusion.
-Pitch, timbre, duration, rhythm and texture — in these different areas, seemingly similar elements are made to contrast with each other.
-Polar opposites are connected: near and far, lightness and darkness, a back-and-forth movement between clarity and obscurity.
+From the Black Forest to the Baltic Sea – the registral movements suggest a gradually sloping terrain, the process of sound is a transition from reality to illusion.
+Pitch, timbre, duration, rhythm and texture – in these different areas seemingly similar elements are contrasted.
+Polar opposites are connected: near and far, light and darkness, a movement between clarity and obscurity.
 Silence is the inaudible continuation of sound.
-A raw sound, produced by a piece of kitchen foil rattling on the inside of the clarinet pipe, secretly oscillates away into silence.
-Light and shadow blend.
+A raw sound, produced by a piece of kitchen foil rattling on the inside of the clarinet’s tube, secretly oscillates into silence.
+Light and shadow merge.
 Movement — northwards.

 In This Moment (2010)